2023 Best Electronics Engineering Bachelor's Degree Trade Schools in North Carolina

 Top North Carolina Trade Schools for a Bachelor's in Electronics Engineering

 Our 2023 rankings named University of North Carolina at Charlotte the best school in North Carolina for electronics engineering technology students working on their bachelor’s degree.
-UNC Charlotte is a very large public school located in the city of Charlotte.
+UNC Charlotte is a fairly large public school located in the large city of Charlotte.

 On average, ee tech graduates from UNC Charlotte take out $24,468 in student loans while working on their Bachelor's Degree.